codecypher/LearnAI/Level-0/basics/ai_essentials.md

 # AI Essentials

-When learning AI, you need a healthy dose of _skepticism_ in what you read, especially research articles which is discussed in the Russell and Norivg and other graduate textbooks.
+The student of AI needs a healthy dose of _skepticism_, especially when reading research articles which is discussed in graduate textbooks on AI/ML [2].

-## Terminology
+## Guiding Principles of AI

 > Occam’s Razor: The simplest model that fits the data is usually the best.